POM5104 - Key Topics in Perioperative Medicine

 The development of a successful and efficient perioperative approach to patient care requires knowledge and skills in a variety of key areas.
 These include consideration of human factors and leadership, health economics, perioperative outcomes and the use of protocols and pathways.
 This unit will equip students in these areas and enable them to complete a major (capstone) project relating to their own practice in Perioperative Medicine.

-Successful completion of units POM5101, POM5102 and/or POM5103.
-If enrolled full-time in the final semester one of these units can be enrolled in with POM5104.
+Successful completion of units POM5101, POM5102 and/or POM5103 in course code M6033.
+If enrolled full-time in the final semester one of these units can be enrolled concurrently with POM5104.

 - Evaluate the different models of perioperative care that exist globally.

 - Recognise the key role that human factors play in the leadership and development of a highly functional perioperative team.

 - Incorporate emerging and standard protocols and pathways in complex patient management.